MrPowers/spark-sbt.g8/README.md

 ## Usage

-1. Install Giter8 with Homebrew: `brew update && brew install giter8`
+1. Install SBT with Homebrew: `brew install sbt`

-2. Start the app generation wizard: `g8 MrPowers/spark-sbt.g8`
+2. Start the app generation wizard: `sbt new MrPowers/spark-sbt.g8`

 3. Fill out the project properties on the command line